 Lincoln Waites would like to hear from players of recorders, crumhorns, shawms, sackbut, bagpipe or any other renaissance or medieval musical instruments.
 City of Lincoln Waites already play a core repertoire of both "Loud" (shawm) and "Quiet" (recorder) music and we are very interested in collaborating with other musicians.
 If this works well, the invitiation to perform with us may be repeated.
 We may be able to accommodate people who can only perform occasionally, as well as those who would like to perform with us more regularly.
 We usually perform in period costume, but this is not essential for musicians who perform with us occasionally.
 Contact Al Garrod - 07986 005598

 Performance listings and news items

-The Events page is now available for listing public events by member bands up to the end of August 2014.
+The Events page is now available for listing public events by member bands up to the end of December 2014.
+Make sure your band's Christmas performances are publicised here!
 Email details to firstname.lastname@example.org.
 It is after all one of the benefits of membership.
 The Latest News section is also available if your member band has anything particularly newsworthy, so send such items to the same address.